Dr Dean Bruno

 - "The Sullivan Campaign of 1779 and the (Un)Making of Place and Space," Annual Meeting of the Society for Historians of the Early American Republic, St. Louis, MO, July 19, 2013.

 - "Once a Home, Now a Memory: Dispossession, Possession, and Remembrance of the Landscape of the Former Seneca Army Depot," Keynote Speaker, Historic Marker Dedication, Sampson State Park, Romulus, NY, July 12, 2012.

 - MA in History from North Carolina State University

 - MA in Public History from North Carolina State University

-- MA in Business Adminstration from Wake Forest University
+- MBA in Int.
+Business & Finance from Wake Forest University

 - BS in Policy Analysis and Management from Cornell University

 - HI 495 - 001Honors Research in History ITBA